Year 8 Bubble Closure

 I am writing to you today, to inform you that we have been advised by Public Health England of a confirmed case of COVID-19 within the Academy.

-If your child or anyone in the household does develop symptoms, you can seek further advice from NHS 111 at https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms/ or by phoning 111.
+If your child, or anyone in your household, does develop symptoms, you can seek advice from NHS 111 at https://www.nhs.uk/conditions/coronavirus-covid-19/symptoms/ or by phoning 111.

 As a community, we can also help reduce the risk of spreading COVID-19 by:

-- putting used tissues in the bin immediately and wash your hands afterwards I would like to take this opportunity to thank you for your patience and understanding.
+• putting used tissues in the bin immediately and wash your hands afterwards I would like to take this opportunity to thank you for your patience and understanding.

 I am sure you will appreciate that we have to follow certain safety and precautionary measures to keep all pupils safe during this time.
-If you have any questions, please do not hesitate to contact the Academy or use the following link to access further information: https://www.nhs.uk/conditions/coronavirus-covid-19/.
+If you have any questions, please do not hesitate to contact the Academy or use the following link to access further information: https://www.nhs.uk/conditions/coronaviruscovid-19/.